jlperona/bart-hourly-dataset-parser/README.md

 #### Subsetting by Date

 `--startdate` and `--enddate` allow you to subset the input data and choose a range of dates that you want to keep.
-If both flags are not provided, the script will parse all data in the input `csv`.
+If both flags are not provided, the script will parse all data in the input CSV.
 The script expects ISO 8601-style dates.
 Therefore, 25 January 2016 corresponds to 2016-01-25.